GSA/automate.fedramp.gov/content/documentation/general-concepts/4-expressing-common-fedramp-template-elements-in-oscal.md

 {{< figure src="/img/content-figure-11.png" title="FedRAMP template laws and regulations." alt="Screenshot of laws, regulations, standards, and guidance information in the FedRAMP template." >}}

-Additional citations must be represented as additional `resource` assemblies.
-One `resource` assembly per citation.
+Additional citations must be represented as additional `resource` assemblies with one `resource` assembly per citation.
 This applies to applicable laws, regulations, standards, or guidance beyond FedRAMP\'s predefined set.